If you have to ask what jazz is, you’ll never know.

 The CJO celebrates jazz as a uniquely American art form, and we are continuously seeking ways to engage new audiences and expand our reach across the region.
 One way we are able to do this is through the support and encouragement of our board of directors.

-He first took an interest in jazz in middle school, and has pursued jazz performance in multiple different capacities ever since.
-He studied for six formative years under Chris Burge, and upon graduating from Westlake High School in 2011, pursued a Bachelor of Arts in Political Science and a Music minor at The College of Wooster, graduating in May 2015.
+He first took an interest in jazz in middle school, and has pursued jazz performance in multiple capacities ever since.
+A tenor saxophonist since 2004, he studied for six formative years under the CJO’s Chris Burge, and, while well-versed in many styles of music performance, jazz is his most notable passion.
+After graduating from Westlake High School, Jack pursued a Bachelor of Arts in Political Science and a Music minor at The College of Wooster.

 Upon graduating from Wooster, Jack took a position as an admissions officer at Kenyon College, in Gambier, Ohio, for a few years.
-In 2018, Eyre moved to Nashville, Tennessee to pursue a Master’s Degree in Higher Education Administration at Vanderbilt University, and upon graduation in May 2020, moved back to the Columbus, OH area in July 2020 to resume in the Office of Admissions at Kenyon College.
+Then in 2018, Eyre moved to Nashville, Tennessee to pursue a Master’s Degree in Higher Education Administration at Vanderbilt University.
+After graduation from Vanderbilt, he moved back to the Columbus area, in July 2020, to resume in the Office of Admissions at Kenyon College.

 In addition to the formal training and music coursework in college, Jack continues to pursue various outlets to perform jazz today.